apollographql/apollo-tooling/packages/apollo/README.md

 ## Publishing

 - Make sure the `CHANGELOG.md` is updated with all changes committed since the last release.
+Make sure the versions for each package to update are correct, and there's a blank `Upcoming` section for future work.
 - Run `npm run release` to publish the individual packages.
-- Open a pull request into master with the `CHANGELOG.md` with the correct version number above the list of changes.
-There should be a `Upcoming` section left blank for future work.

 ## Maintainers